 The ‘Education Regulations 2006 and the Education (Penalty Notices) (England) (Amendment) Regulations 2013.’ make it clear that Headteachers may not grant leave of absence during term times unless in exceptional circumstances.

 Please click here to access our attendance policy.

 From September 2015, all schools have a duty to respond to unauthorised absence according to specific procedures and legal requirements.
-We previously shared these changes with you in the ‘Unauthorised Absence Code of Conduct Letter to Parents and Carers’ published by Hampshire County Council.

 Below is a link to an explanatory leaflet regarding the process and implications of receiving a penalty notice for unauthorised absence of a child from school.
 This includes information on how penalty notices may be issued for unauthorised absence, how these may be paid and the legal action that may be taken in the event that a penalty notice is not paid and if conditions of attendance are not met.